EUCAIM/Glossary/2-Glossary.md

 ### Management Board (MB)

 The operational body responsible for the monitoring of the technical progress of the project, quality assurance, and the ad-hoc coordination of scientific and technological activities.
 It comprises the Administrative Project Coordinator, the Scientific Coordinator (SCo) (chair), and all Work Package leaders (WPLs).

 Upon project end, the MB is also envisioned to be in charge of any decision making regarding any technical implementations and quality control of all operations regarding the day-to-day functioning of the infrastructure, including the coordination of scientific activities around it.

 ### Marketplace

 Centralised platform within the EUCAIM federation that facilitates the exchange and distribution of processing tools, services and applications developed by Software Providers.
-It serves as a repository where Software Providers can contribute their tools for federated processing or data preprocessing purposes to be used by Data Users.
+It serves as a repository where Software Providers can contribute their tools for federated processing or data pre-processing purposes to be used by Data Users.

 ### Mediator

 A component responsible for connecting to the central infrastructure, translating the federated query to the site’s Structured Query Language (SQL) for sites providing OHDSI OMOP-CDM compliant data, Clinical Query Language (CQL) for sites providing FHIR compliant data), aggregating (and optionally obfuscating) the results, and finally returning the aggregated results to the central components.
 The Mediator acts as a sort of middleware and is deployed at the site of each Data Junction.

+### Memorandum of Understanding (MoU)

+A memorandum of understanding (MoU) is a type of agreement between parties.
+It expresses a convergence of will between the parties, indicating an intended common line of action.
+It is often used either in cases where parties do not imply a legal commitment or in situations where the parties cannot create a legally enforceable agreement.

 ### Message Broker